Damen station (CTA Blue Line): Ridership

-On opening day, 1,250 passengers had used Robey station by 3 p.m., and it was expected to accommodate around 10,000 patrons before the day closed.
-Between 1900 and 1945, Damen was the highest-ridership station on the Northwest branch every year, but starting in 1904 consistently lagged the original Logan Square terminal on the Logan Square branch, and in the 1940s struggled with California on the branch as well.
+On its opening day, 1,250 passengers had used Robey station by 3 p.m., and it was expected to accommodate around 10,000 patrons before the day closed.
+Between 1900 and 1945, Damen was the highest-ridership station on the Northwest branch every year, but starting in 1904 consistently lagged the original Logan Square terminal on the Logan Square branch, and in the 1940s had similar statistics to California on the branch as well.
 Ridership peaked in this era at 1,465,162 passengers in 1907, although it served more than a million passengers every year from 1901 through 1927 except for 1922.
 Ridership started to plummet shortly thereafter during the Great Depression, bottoming out at 350,476 riders in 1933.
-Its global performance on the "L" was lackluster during the late 1940s; in 1947, it was the 109th-busiest of the 222 "L" stations that were at least partially manned, whereas in 1948 it was the 96th-busiest of 223 such stations at the beginning of the year.
+Its overall performance on the "L" was lackluster during the late 1940s; in 1947, it was the 109th-busiest of the 222 "L" stations that were at least partially staffed, whereas in 1948 it was the 96th-busiest of 223 such stations at the beginning of the year.
 In 1946 and 1947, Damen was surpassed by Chicago on the Northwest branch, but regained the top spot in 1948.
 This proved to be short-lived, however; although it briefly regained a million passengers in 1950 for the first time since 1927, after the subway was built it consistently had lower ridership than Division from 1953 through 2003, with a steadily-declining patronage that reached a new low of 329,367 riders in 1975.
 Nevertheless, in 1978 it still had the fifth-highest ridership on the Milwaukee branch.
 Ridership data is not available for 1949 or 1952.